51 % Attack

 The study of utilizing numerical hypotheses and calculations so as to encrypt and decrypt data.

 Is also known as "custodial service" - the holding of assets on behalf of a client.
 In regards to cryptocurrency, it refers to when a third party holds the private keys to a user’s funds, which would make that third party the only one who can send and receive these coins.
+Refers also to a type of Digital Wallet.

 Stands for Decentralized Autonomous Cooperative – an organization that is governed by its members and is not influenced by any centralized entity.